mozilla/addons-server/docs/topics/api/index.rst

     you're testing features that aren't available in production yet.
     Your production account is not linked to any of these APIs.

-Dive into the :ref:`authentication section <api-auth>` for an example of how to get started using the API.
+Dive into the :ref:`overview section <api-overview>` and the :ref:`authentication section <api-auth>` for an example of how to get started using the API.

 .. toctree::
    :maxdepth: 2

-   common-responses
+   overview
    auth
    accounts
+   addons
    signing
    stats